DCH92/UmbracoDocs/Implementation/Default-Routing/Controller-Selection/index.md

 }
 ```

-It is a requirement that your custom controller inherit from `Umbraco.Web.MVC.RenderMvcController`.
+It is a requirement that your custom controller inherit from `Umbraco.Web.Mvc.RenderMvcController`.
 You can override the `Index` method to perform any customisations that you require.

 ## Custom controller selection